rubberdok/indok-web/backend/celery_worker/README.md

 ## How to create and run tasks

 1. Create a file `tasks.py` in your app-folder.
 For example `backend/apps/ecommerce/tasks.py`.
-2. Create a task by simple creating a function and using the `@shared_task`-decorator from Celery.
+2. Create a task by simply creating a function and using the `@shared_task`-decorator from Celery.
 Example:

 ```
 @shared_task